README.1ST

 How Many Facets Does Panl Support?

-The number of supported facets depends on the LPSE code length (which by default is 1).
-A LPSE code is a letter or number which maps to a parameter, operand, field, or filter.
+The number of supported facets depends on the LPSE code length (which, if not set, defaults to 1).
+A LPSE code is a letter (either uppercase or lowercase) or number which maps to a parameter, operand, field, or filter.
 There are five mandatory (and one optional) LPSE codes:

 1. The query parameter,